5 Tips for Investing in Multifamily

 Tip #2: Value Add Ability

 You need to be able to add value to your property.
 How do you do this?
-Value is derived from the income.
+Value is derived from income.
 The more income a property makes, the more the property will be worth.
 Increase the rents, decrease expenses, add ancillary income,

 Tip #3: Physical Quality

 What is the physical quality of the property?
 Really spend time getting to know the property and the condition that it is in.
 While flipping a property is okay, consider how much you need to renovate in order to accomplish the project.
 You do not want to invest in a property that needs a lot of work such as electrical or plumbing, but rather, cosmetic changes including cabinets, flooring, and countertops.
 These smaller renovations will add value to the property.
-Properly budget your renovation cost after deep evaluation of the property.
+Properly budget your renovation cost after a deep evaluation of the property.

 Tip #4: Management

 Make sure you have a good management company.
-Do not buy in an area that has a lack of good property management companies, no matter how great the property is..
+Do not buy in an area that has a lack of good property management companies, no matter how great the property is.
 Take the management company into consideration when choosing a location to buy your property.
 Build good relationships with property management companies so you can rely on them to execute your property business plan effectively.

 Tip #5: Exit Strategy

-Exit strategy is important and may change.
-Often people buy property because it looks great on paper and the numbers are great but when you do not have a large demand and pool of buyers, you are not going to get as low of a cap rate on a sale and you are going to expect to sit on market a little bit longer when you are prepared to sell it.
+The exit strategy is important and may change.
+Often people buy property because it looks great on paper and the numbers are great but when you do not have a large demand and pool of buyers, you are not going to get as low of a cap rate on a sale and you are going to expect to sit on the market a little bit longer when you are prepared to sell it.
 Make sure that you choose a market, that allows you to exit if you need to.